AradhyaK25/graham-engine/README.md

 8. Spelling correction in queries

 ##Prerequisites
--software required:
+1. software required:
-1. python2.7
+	- python2.7
-2. gedit
+	- gedit

--python2.7 libraries required:
+2. python2.7 libraries required:
-1. nltk
+	- nltk
-2. textblob
+	- textblob
-3. math
+	- math
-4. re
+	- re
-5. json
+	- json
-6. time
+	- time
-7. sortedcontainers
+	- sortedcontainers
-8. os
+	- os

 ##Assumptions
--This program must be run on a linux system
+- This program must be run on a linux system
--The user enters a valid option when prompted
+- The user enters a valid option when prompted
--The program was tested on a ubuntu 16.04LTS system with 4GB of ram -The corpus provided contains a "cats.txt" file which maps file names to specified categories
+- The program was tested on a ubuntu 16.04LTS system with 4GB of ram
+- The corpus provided contains a "cats.txt" file which maps file names to specified categories

 ##Getting Started
 1. Ensure all required software and libraries are installed